Joseph McMoneagle: Media appearances

 McMoneagle was featured on a National Geographic Channel episode of "Naked Science" along with parapsychologist Edwin C. May who tested McMoneagle's ability to "remote view" six locations in the San Francisco Bay area, with mixed results.

-In 1994, McMoneagle appeared on an ABC network television special Put to the Test also with Edwin May who said that "About 20 per cent of what Joe does is as close to spectacular as I can possibly wish.
-Scientists don't like to use the term "miracle" very often, but this is as close to one as you can imagine".
-According to Dean Radin, "The best psychic averages about 3 in 10, like the best baseball hitters .300, the rest of us bat about 1 or 2 in 10."
-According to paranormal researcher Brian Dunning "The only thing I found impressive about McMoneagle's demonstration was their editing and narration job to make it look like the most amazing and miraculous psychic feat in history."
+In 1994, McMoneagle appeared on an ABC network television special Put to the Test.
+Paranormal researcher Brian Dunning remarked, "The only thing I found impressive about McMoneagle's demonstration was their editing and narration job to make it look like the most amazing and miraculous psychic feat in history."
 The show took a 15-minute test and edited it down to 2 minutes leaving only what the producers felt were the best hits.
 After McMoneagle's vague pronouncements of a metallic sound, a pedestrian bridge, something tall that is not a building, a river or running water, something with a stripe on it and perpendicular lines.

 In 1995, McMoneagle defended the Stargate program in an interview for the Washington Post.

 McMoneagle co-wrote an episode of the psychic science fiction show The Dead Zone.
 In the episode, remote viewing was used in the hunt for Osama Bin Laden.
 USA Network, which aired The Dead Zone, canceled the episode's initially scheduled broadcast because of concern about the subject matter, but did air the program a few months later, after the series returned from a mid-season hiatus.

 In 2002, McMoneagle started receiving regular coverage on Nippon Television's prime-time Chounouryoku Sousakan show (roughly translated, "FBI: Psychic Investigator"), during which he performed remote viewings related to unsolved police cases.

 In 2004, in Jon Ronson's Crazy Rulers of the World documentary (Episode 3, "The Psychic Footsoldiers", Channel 4), McMoneagle was interviewed and vividly described his technique for traveling "out of body" to Communist China to remotely view a trigger mechanism in a military nuclear weapons laboratory.